resource-watch/slate/source/includes/api/_widget.md

 Loads the name and email address of the author of the widget.
 If the user issuing the request has role `ADMIN`, the response will also display the role of the widget's author.
 If the data is not available (for example, the user has since been deleted), no `user` property will be added to the widget object.

+**Please keep in mind that, due to the limitations of the [underlying endpoint used to find users by ids](developer.html#finding-users-by-ids), the performance of the request while including user information might be degraded.**

 #### Include Metadata